Sequential estimation of Spearman rank correlation using Hermite series estimators

-The data presents a mild violation of the assumption of a continuous bivariate distribution in that some values of basis point log returns are repeated (due to the fact that the minimum increment of quotes i.e. tick size is 1e-5).
+The descriptive statistics of the returns are presented in Table \ref{forex_descrip}.
+The data presents a mild violation of the assumption of a continuous bivariate distribution in that some values of basis point log returns are repeated (due to the fact that the minimum increment of quotes, i.e., tick size is 1e-5).
 Indeed $17.3\%$ of EURUSD log returns and $11\%$ of GBPUSD log returns are repeated.